 – LinkedIn optimisation and training to find jobs in the hidden job market

-Most of our clients who completed their internship, then went on to career coaching successfully landed jobs within 3 months.
+Most of our clients who completed their internship and then went on to career coaching successfully landed jobs within 3 months.

 While they are refreshing their skills, we are working on their CV and preparing them for internship interviews.

-While you’re brushing up on your skills, we’ll be working on your resume and talking to companies on your behalf.
+Also, while you’re brushing up on your skills we’ll be working on your resume and talking to companies on your behalf.

 You can choose to complete your Internship in Melbourne, Sydney, Canberra, Hobart, Perth, Gold Coast, Adelaide, Brisbane and Darwin.